Sammarinese Americans: History

-Until the early twentieth century, few people from San Marino emigrated in the United States.
+Until the early twentieth century, few people from San Marino emigrated to the United States.
 However, the number of Sammarinese immigrants in the US increased significantly, with most emigrating to the United States to escape poverty, carrying with them expectations of social and economic improvement.

 Most of the immigrants who arrived after the First World War emigrated because they had relatives there, and acquired jobs through them.
 Between those years, the United States imposed several restrictive laws against immigration, such as the Quota Act (promulgated in 1921), which regulated the entry of immigrants by limiting their numbers by quota (the number of allowed immigrants from San Marino to US was at maximum 100).
 In the first Quota Act, Sammarinese migrants were counted in the Italian quota, however after 1924 San Marino was recognized as an independent European state.

 The immigrants had to undergo medical examinations to verify physical and mental fitness.
 This set of obligations and limits together with the effects of the 1929 crash, reduced the number of Sammarinese emigrants.
 During these years, most Sammarinese emigrated to New York City and Detroit, as well as Sandusky, Ohio.
 Most Sammarinese then worked as dishwashers and tilers.
 In addition, Sammarinese women began to work out of their homes from the 50s and 60s as textile workers, working in both the factory and home.